2005 NCAA conference realignment: Conference USA

 Conference USA saw radical changes for the 2005–06 academic year.
 The stage for these changes was set in 2003, when the Atlantic Coast Conference successfully lured Miami and Virginia Tech to make a move from the Big East Conference in 2004.
 Boston College would later make the same move, joining the ACC in 2005.
 In response to that series of moves, which depleted the Big East football conference, the Big East looked to Conference USA to attract replacements.
 Five C-USA members departed for the Big East, including three football-playing schools (Cincinnati, Louisville, and USF) and two non-football schools (DePaul and Marquette).
 Another two schools (Charlotte and Saint Louis) left for the Atlantic 10; TCU joined the Mountain West; and a ninth member, Army, which was C-USA football-only, opted to become an independent in that sport again.

 With the loss of these teams, C-USA lured six teams from other conferences: UCF and Marshall from the MAC, as well as Rice, SMU, Tulsa, and later UTEP from the WAC.
 Note that UCF played in the MAC for football only; for all other sports, it was a member of the Atlantic Sun Conference.

-With C-USA's membership now consisting of 12 schools, all of which sponsored football, the conference adopted a two-division alignment, which it maintains to this day.
+With C-USA's membership now consisting of 12 schools, all of which sponsored football, the conference adopted a two-division alignment.

 C-USA's men's soccer program also was affected.
 South Carolina (which had been part of the Metro prior to 1995 reunification for men's soccer only but not invited to the reunified C-USA, but had been part of that conference from 1983-91 for most sports, and had played as an independent in men's soccer since 1995) rejoined the reunified conference, bringing along fellow Southeastern Conference member Kentucky (Mid-American Conference) to the men's soccer program.
 Florida International also joined for men's soccer, but by 2013 became an all-sports C-USA member.